 9. Self limits

-As part of our responsibility towards responsible gambling, if you would like to adjust the limits on your Account in relation to daily deposit and Entry Fee amounts we can implement them.
+As part of our responsibility towards responsible gaming, if you would like to adjust the limits on your Account in relation to daily deposit and Entry Fee amounts we can implement them.

 Please contact our Customer Support Team at email@example.com for further details on how you may adjust self-limits to your Account.